wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/discover-additional-blogs-microsoft-cloud-app-security/includes/2-review-additional-blogs.md

 1. [Protect Box (Part 2: Real-Time Data Protection)](https://techcommunity.microsoft.com/t5/microsoft-security-and/mcas-data-protection-blog-series-box-real-time-protections/ba-p/1943256?azure-portal=true).
 1. [Do I use MCAS or MIP?](https://techcommunity.microsoft.com/t5/microsoft-security-and/mcas-data-protection-blog-series-do-i-use-mcas-or-mip/ba-p/2011039?azure-portal=true).

-## Securing Administrative Access to Microsoft Cloud App Security and Defender for Identities
+## Securing administrative access to Microsoft Cloud App Security and Defender for Identities

 Security administrators often focus on best practices for securing their organization’s users, apps, services, and devices.
 But it’s easy to forget that Security Administrators are also users.
 And it’s at least, if not more, important to secure these administrative accounts within your organization.